 \section{Discussion}

 Our analysis of the Minkowski functionals and $\ncc$ relies on detectable polarized emission from a medium where fluctuation dynamo is believed to operate, e.g., in the ICM and in the interstellar medium (ISM) of galaxies.
-In the context of the ICM, it is to be noted that there is scarcity of detectable polarized emission in radio halos at present.
+In the context of the ICM, it is to be noted that there is a scarcity of detectable polarized emission in radio halos at present.
 This is due to the fact that polarized emission in the ICM has been predominantly targeted near $1\ghz$.
-However, as shown in \citet{SBS21} and \citet{BS21}, high frequency observations at $\nu \gtrsim 3\ghz$ are crucial to correctly infer the properties of polarized synchrotron emission arising from Fluctuation dynamo generated fields.
-This is because at these frequencies, the reduction in polarized emission from frequency-dependent Faraday depolarization and beam depolarization are significantly lower compared to that arising due to the steep spectrum of the synchrotron emitting cosmic ray electrons.
-With this in mind, our analysis of the morphological features at high frequencies presented in this work is a step towards the future particularly in the light of next generation radio telescopes when observations using MeerKAT between $2.6$ and $3.5\ghz$ and SKA1-MID between $2.8$ and $8.5\ghz$ would be a reality.
+However, as shown in \citet{SBS21} and \citet{BS21}, high-frequency observations at $\nu \gtrsim 3\ghz$ are crucial to correctly infer the properties of polarized synchrotron emission arising from Fluctuation dynamo-generated fields.
+This is because, at these frequencies, the reduction in polarized emission from frequency-dependent Faraday depolarization and beam depolarization are significantly lower compared to that arising due to the steep spectrum of the synchrotron emitting cosmic ray electrons.
+With this in mind, our analysis of the morphological features at high frequencies presented in this work is a step toward the future, particularly in the light of next-generation radio telescopes when observations using MeerKAT between $2.6$ and $3.5\ghz$ and SKA1-MID between $2.8$ and $8.5\ghz$ would be a reality.